irmorteza/go-cache-wb/README.md

    - update: The fields will updates after an change on struct value.
 Its default is 1 (enable). `update:"1"`
    - autoInc: Incremental field in storage. autoInc are required if you want to use insert and update. this field doesn't involve (change) in update. `autoInc:"1"`
 2. **Add EmbedME:** Embed build-in struct `cachewb.EmbedME` to your struct
-3. **Handle update actions by Create functions (property)**: For specific action (for example add to a field) create an function, in that function, first call `c.EmbedME.Inc(c)`.
-It would inform cachewb the change on one of its item.
+3. **Handle update actions by Create functions (property)**: For specific action (for example add to a field) create an function, in that function, first call `c.EmbedME.IncUpdate()`.
+It would inform cachewb, the change on one of its item.

 ### Supported storage (databases)